-The Master of Science, Science Technology, and Environmental Policy (MS–STEP) program requires 40 semester credits, including 21-24 required core credits (varies depending on your choices), electives, and either a Plan A thesis or Plan B paper.
+The Master of Science in Science, Technology, and Environmental Policy (MS–STEP) program requires 36 semester credits, including 21-24 required core credits (varies depending on your choices), electives, and either a Plan A thesis or Plan B paper.

-If you pursue a Plan A program, your master's thesis will count for 10 credits, and you will take an additional 4.5-7.5 credits of electives.
-For the Plan B program (3 credits), you write a Plan B paper and choose 11.5-14.5 credits of additional electives in consultation with your advisors.
+If you pursue a Plan A program, your master's thesis will count for 10 credits, and you will take additional elective credits.
+For the Plan B program (3 credits), you write a Plan B paper and choose additional electives in consultation with your advisors.

 Although no internship is required, many students complete a professional internship between their first and second year of study.